pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

+---
+layout: post
-# Why Sell Lifetime Plans, in a Subscription-Only World?
+title:  "Why Sell Lifetime Plans, in a Default Subscription World?"
-[biz]
+slug: 'lifetime-plans'
+tags: biz

+image: "/images/2025/internet-phonebook/4.webp"
+---

 There’s never been just one way to buy software.
 In ye olden times, if you liked some shareware, you’d mail off a cheque, or call up a hot-line, to get the full version.
 Later on, you could walk into a store and walk out with a shiny box, manuals, and disks.